Quansight-Labs/ndindex/docs/slices.md

 definitions, I mean that the definition of a slice takes on fundamentally different meanings if the start, end, or step are negative, nonnegative, or omitted.
-This again is done for syntactic convenience, but it means that as a user, you must switch your mode of thinking about slices depending on the sign or type of the arguments.
+This again is done for syntactic convenience, but it means that as a user, you must switch your mode of thinking about slices depending on value of the arguments.
 There is no uniform formula that applies to all slices.

 The ndindex library can help with much of this, especially for people developing libraries that consume slices.
 But for end-users the challenge is